scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 Background
 ----------

-The attraction of using domain-specific languages to generically solve PDEs via a high-level mathematical notation is by no means new and has lead to various purpose-built software packages and compilers dating back to 1962 [Iverson62]_, [Cardenas70]_ [Umetani85]_ [Cook88]_ [VanEngelen96]_.
-Following the emergence of Python as widely used programming language in scientific research, embedded DSLs for more specialised domains came to the fore, most notably the FEniCS [Logg12]_ and Firedrake [Rathgeber16]_ frameworks that both implement
+The attraction of using domain-specific languages (DSL) to generically solve PDEs via a high-level mathematical notation is by no means new and has lead to various purpose-built software packages and compilers dating back to 1962 [Iverson62]_, [Cardenas70]_ [Umetani85]_ [Cook88]_ [VanEngelen96]_.
+Following the emergence of Python as a widely used programming language in scientific research, embedded DSLs for more specialised domains came to the fore, most notably the FEniCS [Logg12]_ and Firedrake [Rathgeber16]_ frameworks that both implement